-During 2008 the Town paid \$57,238 for workers compensation coverage to the pool and is included in the operating expense of the general and enterprise funds.
+During 2009 the Town paid \$30,038 for workers compensation coverage, which is included in the operating expense of the general and enterprise funds.

-(12) Interfund Transactions
+12. Interfund Transactions

 Interfund receivable and payable are included within the balance sheet as they are current obligation and receivable of the appropriate fund.
 No eliminations have been made for interfund transactions in the fund financial statements.